otrv4/otrv4/architecture-decisions/005-brace-keys.md

 ### Context

-We acknowledge that there may be unknown weaknesses in elliptic curve cryptography and that quantum computers may arrive earlier than predicted.
+It is acknowledged that there may be unknown weaknesses in elliptic curve cryptography and that quantum computers may arrive earlier than predicted.

 For this reason, we propose an additional mechanism for protecting transcripts against post-conversation decryption.